spatialos/gdk-for-unity/docs/reference/glossary.md

 > * [Introduction to schema](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/schema/introduction)
 > * [Schema reference](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/schema/reference)

-## Simulated Player
+## Simulated player

-Simulated players are client-worker instances, mimicking real players of your game from a connection flow and server-worker load perspective.
-To SpatialOS they are indistinguishable from real players, so this is the recommended approach to regular scale testing.
+A simulated player is a client-worker instance that is controlled by simulated player logic as opposed to real player input.
+You can use simulated players to scale-test your game.

 In the FPS Starter Project, simulated players are hosted in a separate deployment to ensure that they do not share resources with `UnityGameLogic` server-worker instances.
 They are managed by [simulated player coordinator](#simulated-player-coordinator) worker-instances.

-## Simulated Player Coordinator
+## Simulated player coordinator

 A simulated player coordinator is a server-worker responsible for launching simulated players, connecting them into a game deployment, and managing their lifetime.